 “Retail will never die because it's always going to change and evolve based on what consumers need.
 The key is to be resilient.”

-3 ways for resilient retailers to rethink the 2020 holiday shopping season
+3 ways for resilient retailers to rethink in-person shopping

 1. Rethink how you engage with your customers

 “I remember when I was a kid going to New York City with my parents and going to see some of the window displays of some of the big department stores,” Harley said.

 “Well, that's not going to happen this year.
 People are not going to congregate around a window, but maybe there's a way to engage them.”

 This holiday season won't be the same as years past, but that's okay.
 It'll be different.
 Harley believes it’ll be unique in its own way.

 Retailers won't always be able to rely on foot traffic.
 Between capacity restrictions and the danger of being in large crowds, stores may be better used for other purposes.